How Much Does Outplacement Cost?

 When it comes to dollars-and-cents costs, it’s a good idea to look at the outplacement provider’s track record.
 Can they produce metrics demonstrating that the outplacement investment pays off?
 Do they offer a broad range of services, and do they provide packages geared toward companies of different sizes with diverse needs?
 Are the rates they offer fixed, or are they negotiable?
 Perhaps most importantly, how personalized are the services they provide?
 Does the HR professional have a team of professionals to support them?
 How are impacted employees engaged for services?
 Does the technology used by the company replace or support the human touch?
 Before you sign an outplacement contract, you’ll want to know the answers to these questions and more.

 Once you have an outplacement services agreement in place, it’s also a good idea to evaluate its value on an ongoing basis.
 Companies are more data-driven today, and you’ll want to make sure you can demonstrate that your outplacement services are delivering value.
 Among the key metrics to monitor are landing rates, which measure how many transitioning employees found work during the program and how long it took them to find a new job.

-The is radically different today than it was even a generation or two ago.
+The employer-employee relationship is radically different today than it was even a generation or two ago.
 Workers generally don’t expect to stay with one company for their entire career.
 Employers need to retool and resize more frequently to respond to rapidly changing market demands.
 Employees leave and return, either as rehired employees or as customers or decision-makers at companies you do business with in the years to come.
 Relationships matter, so taking the long view and offering transitioning employees assistance with an outplacement service can pay dividends today — and well into the future.